matthew-dean/linecraft/README.md

 ### Section

-Wrap content in a beautiful bordered box with optional title:
+Wrap content in a bordered box with an optional title.

 ![Section Example](docs/examples/section.gif)